thewebkid/alignos/README.md

 ## 📄 License

-This project is private and proprietary.
+This project is open and you are welcome here.

 ## 🔗 Links